m44764735/VagrantAnsiblePostgreNginx/README.md

-# VagrantAnsiblePostgreNginx
+# Deploy PostgreSQL, Nginx and Semaphore

-Playbook using Ansible to deploy PostgreSQL, Nginx and Semaphore to Vagrant
+This playbooks deploy PostgreSQL, Nginx and Semaphore(Dockered) to Vagrant VM usent Ansible